This topic provides a high-level flow for setting up your trial license.

 When you install ALM Octane, you can choose between an Enterprise Edition or Team Edition trial.
 For details on selecting your trial, see License settings.

-Caution: If you want to use the Pro Edition, choose the Enterprise Edition for your trial.
+Caution: If you are planning to use Pro Edition, you need to choose Enterprise Edition for your trial.
 Make sure to follow the instructions under Using Pro Edition.

 You cannot switch between editions once configuration is done, so choose your trial and editions carefully.
 If you chose the wrong edition, re-install ALM Octane.